jaakkopasanen/AutoEq/README.md

 having some narrow dips is not a problem at all.

 ### Equalizing
-`frequency_response.py` is the tool used to produce the equalization results from data measurement data.
+`frequency_response.py` is the tool used to produce the equalization results from measurement data.
 There is no fancy graphical user interface but instead it is used from command line.

 #### Installing